pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/readme.md

     gradle bootRun
     ```

-4. The application should be running at `http://localhost:8080`.
+4. The application should now be running at `http://localhost:8080`.

 ### Running Tests
 To run the tests, use the following Gradle command: